bollu/bollu.github.io/README.txt

 In general, it turns that implementing the core of a CDCL based, incremenetal SAT solver doesn't need too much!
-It needs some careful data structure engineering for doing efficient trail management and unit propagation,
+It needs some careful data structure engineering for doing efficient trail management and unit propagation, but other than that, the rest is quite straightforward.

+I wasn't able to find a correctness proof for the calculation of the first UIP in the MiniSAT paper, so I wound up writing the prof down.
+The key insight is that given a DAG with a source vertex, the dominator of the sink vertex can be found by visiting nodes in *reverse* BFS order.
+The key invariant is that when visiting nodes in reverse BFS order, a node $p$ (parent) is visited only after all of its children are.

 #### Other Decision Procedures